27halln/hiii/README.md

 - Git
 - Docker

-1. Clone the repo:
+1. Clone the repo (skip if using prebuilt image):
 ```bash
 git clone https://github.com/titaniumnetwork/incognito && cd incognito
 ```

-2. Create an .env file:
+2. Create an .env file (if using prebuilt image, copy the example from the repo):
 ```bash
 cp .env.example .env
 ```